Tara Mira: Production

-The film was announced on 30 June 2019, with Ranjit Bawa and Nazia Hussain in lead roles.
-The film to be directed by Rajiev Dhingra and bankrolled by Guru Randhawa, Ashok Yadav, Rajiev Dhingra, Jyoti Sekhon and Shilpa Sharma.
+Tara Mira was officially announced on 30 June 2019, with Ranjit Bawa and Nazia Hussain cast in the lead roles.
+It was directed by Rajiev Dhingra and produced by Guru Randhawa, Ashok Yadav, Rajiev Dhingra, Jyoti Sekhon, and Shilpa Sharma.

 Release

-It was released on 11 October 2019.
+Tara Mira was released on 11 October 2019.

 Soundtrack

-The soundtrack is composed by Gurmeet Singh, Guru Randhawa, Balli Kassi, Ikwinder Singh, Jay K (Jassi Katyal), and Vee on lyrics by Bunny Johal, Money K, Ravi Raj, Happy Raikoti and Guru Randhawa.
+The soundtrack of the film was composed by Gurmeet Singh, Guru Randhawa, Balli Kassi, Ikwinder Singh, Jay K (Jassi Katyal), and Vee.
+The lyrics were written by Bunny Johal, Money K, Ravi Raj, Happy Raikoti, and Guru Randhawa.